Why Should I Consider Gum Grafting? Your South Vancouver Gum Graft Specialist Explains

 When we begin to lose gum tissue, it will never grow back by itself.
 This can lead to sensitivity to cold or hot food, pain when brushing, and even damage to the supporting bone.
 If you have receding gums, your dentist may recommend a gum tissue graft.

-Learn more about the causes of gum recession and how a gum graft works so you can decide if this procedure is right for you.
+Learn more about the causes of gum recession and how your South Vancouver gum graft professionals perform this procedure so you can decide if it is right for you.

 What Is Gum Grafting?